Some symptoms of rheumatoid arthritis (RA) may be internal. Visible symptoms may also affect parts of the body such as the skin, hands, and feet.

 Rheumatoid arthritis (RA) is an autoimmune condition that causes chronic inflammation.

 With RA, your immune system attacks your body’s tissues and causes painful swelling of the joints.
-Without treatment, RA can cause severely deformed joints.
+Without treatment, RA can severely damage the joints.

 Chronic inflammation can cause the fingers to twist in an outward direction.
 This can take a toll on fine motor skills.
-In advanced cases of RA, the hands can become disfigured and interfere with quality of life.
+In advanced cases of RA, the hands can permanently change shape and interfere with your quality of life.